DaiSugi01/chat-space/README.md

 ### Association
 - has_many :members
 - has_many :messages
-- has_many :groups through: :members
+- has_many :users through: :members

 ## members table